 Driving for Lyft is awesome, and the demand is really steady most of the time.
 However, sometimes it gets a little slow and you feel like you are wasting time.
 Make the most out of your time spend driving by signing up to drive for both Lyft AND Uber.
 When ridesharing first came to my city, I signed up for both and am incredibly glad I did.
 Many drivers get frustrated when times get slow, but not me!
 I can’t recall a single weekend that I haven’t been swamped with ride requests and walked away with at least a couple hundred dollars in my pocket.

-Right now Uber is offering huge sign-on bonuses for Lyft drivers.
-Bonuses range anywhere from $100 all the way up to $500, depending on which city you are applying to drive in.
-But act quickly, these bonuses won’t last forever!
+Uber bonuses range anywhere from $100 to $500, depending on which city you are applying to.

 See our post about how to sign up to drive for Uber to learn more.